wazuh/wazuh-documentation/source/deployment-options/elastic-stack/distributed-deployment/step-by-step-installation/elasticsearch-cluster/elasticsearch-single-node-cluster.rst

 Certificates creation and deployment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 The number of wazuh servers to be implemented will determine the next step.
-Select ``Wazuh single-node cluster``, if there is only one Wazuh server, and ``Wazuh multi-node cluster`` in case there are two or more Wazuh servers..
+Select ``Wazuh single-node cluster``, if there is only one Wazuh server, and ``Wazuh multi-node cluster`` in case there are two or more Wazuh servers.

     .. include:: ../../../../../_templates/installations/basic/elastic/common/elastic-single-node/generate_deploy_certificates.rst